Columbia University in the City of New York MA in Classical Languages & Literature

 Columbia Graduate Tuition and Fees

 Part-time graduates at Columbia paid an average of $1,974 per credit hour in 2019-2020.
 This tuition was the same for both in-state and out-of-state students.
-Information about average full-time graduate student tuition and fees is shown in the table below.
+The average full-time tuition and fees for graduate students are shown in the table below.

 Does Columbia Offer an Online MA in Classical Languages?

-Columbia does not offer an online option for its classical languages master’s degree program at this time.
+Online degrees for the Columbia classical languages master’s degree program are not available at this time.
 To see if the school offers distance learning options in other areas, visit the Columbia Online Learning page.

 Columbia Master’s Student Diversity for Classical Languages